 To make a simple hair rinse, mix a teaspoon of vinegar (white or apple cider) or lemon juice with a cup of water and wash your hair with it in addition to the baking soda treatment.

 While these natural remedies can improve the appearance of your gray hair, it is essential to understand that they may not reverse the graying process itself, which is caused by a depletion of melanin in the hair.

 So while these treatments can brighten your natural gray shade and protect it from discoloration, they may not restore your original hair color.

 Consistent use of baking soda and vinegar on your hair can provide numerous benefits, such as increased shine, nourishment, and protection from damage.

-Some people even claim baking soda can restore your hair’s natural color and prevent further graying.
+Some people claim baking soda can restore your hair’s natural color and prevent further graying.
 But first, let us explore some benefits of using baking soda for your gray hair.